The following information describes the framework of the Reactor Oversight Process (ROP).

-The inspection staff has developed a procedure, called the "Significance Determination Process," to help inspectors determine the safety significance of inspection findings.
-This process will be used for an initial screening review to identify those inspection findings that would not result in a significant increase in risk and thus need not be analyzed further (a "green" finding).
-Remaining inspection findings -- which may have an effect on plant risk -- will then be subject to a more thorough risk assessment, using the next phase of the Significance Determination Process.
+The inspection staff has developed a procedure called the "significance determination process" to help inspectors determine the safety significance of inspection findings.
+The staff will use the process for an initial screening review to identify those inspection findings that would not significantly increase risk and thus need not be analyzed further (i.e., a "green finding").
+Remaining inspection findings, which may affect plant risk, will then be subject to a more thorough risk assessment, using the next phase of the significance determination process.
 This more detailed assessment may involve NRC risk experts from the appropriate regional office and further review by the utility's plant staff.
-The final outcome of the review -- evaluating whether the finding is green, white, yellow, or red -- will be used to determine what further NRC action may be called for.
+To determine appropriate further action, the NRC will use the final outcome of the review, evaluating whether the finding is green, white, yellow, or red.

-These annual performance reports will be available to the public on the agency's web site, and the NRC staff will hold public meetings with utilities to discuss the previous year's performance at each plant.
+The NRC will make these annual performance reports available to the public on the NRC Web site.
+The NRC staff will also hold public meetings at each plant to discuss the plant's previous year's performance.

 In addition, NRC senior management will review the adequacy of agency actions for plants with significant performance problems.
-The managers will also take a wider view both of the overall industry performance and of the performance of the agency's regulatory programs.
-The performance of plants requiring heightened agency scrutiny will then be discussed during a public meeting with the NRC Commissioners at the agency's Rockville, Maryland, headquarters.
+The managers will also take a wider view of both the overall industry performance and the performance of the agency's regulatory programs.
+The performance of plants requiring heightened agency scrutiny will then be discussed during a public meeting with the NRC Commissioners at the agency's headquarters in Rockville, MD.

 NRC Response to Plant Performance

-The quarterly reviews of plant performance, using both the performance indicators and inspection findings, will determine what additional action, if any, the NRC will take if there are signs of declining performance.
-This approach to enforcement is intended to be more predictable than previous practices by linking regulatory actions to performance criteria.
-The new process utilizes four levels of regulatory response with NRC regulatory review increasing as plant performance declines.
-The first two levels of heightened regulatory review are managed by the appropriate regional office.
-The next two levels call for an agency response, involving senior management attention from both headquarters and regional offices.
+The NRC's quarterly reviews of plant performance, which consider both performance indicators and inspection findings, will determine what additional actions, if any, the NRC will take if there are signs of declining performance.
+Under the revised ROP, the NRC's quarterly review more strongly links regulatory actions to performance criteria.
+The agency believes this creates a more predictable approach to enforcement.
+The process uses five levels of regulatory response with NRC regulatory review increasing as plant performance declines.
+The appropriate regional office manages the first two levels of heightened regulatory review.
+The last two levels call for an agency response, involving senior management attention from both headquarters and regional offices.

-The oversight program retains the same tools used in the past for dealing with declining plant performance and violations.
-These tools, however, are used in a more predictable manner that is commensurate with the decreased safety performance.
-In the past, the NRC tended to use fines as a prime indicator of agency concern and as a motivator to affect licensee corrective actions.
+The oversight program uses the same tools that the NRC has traditionally used when dealing with declining plant performance and violations.
+However, the NRC now uses these tools in a more predictable manner that is commensurate with the decreased safety performance.
+In the past, the NRC tended to use fines as a prime indicator of agency concern and as a motivator for licensee corrective actions.
 Under the new approach, there is a system of specified agency actions if performance declines.
-Fines will generally be reserved for such things as discriminating against workers raising safety concerns, or willful misreporting of required information.
+The NRC will now generally reserve fines for such things as discriminating against workers raising safety concerns or for willfully misreporting required information.

 The NRC's actions for performance below the "green" level may include meetings with the utility, additional inspections, and required reviews and response by the utility.
 Further declines in performance would warrant stronger action by the NRC, including a civil order or even the suspension of the utility's operating license.